robelkin/ios-SDNestedTables/README.md

 <br />
 ### Delegate methods

-EFMNestedTable implements the EFMNestedTableDelegate protocol, however you are free to implement the following methods yourself if they will provide useful information.
+SDNestedTable implements the SDNestedTableDelegate protocol, however you are free to implement the following methods yourself if they will provide useful information.

 #### - (void)mainTable:(UITableView *)mainTable itemDidChange:(SDGroupCell *)item;
 this is called when the Item state changes, here you can manage behavior according to the Item state: